cyverse-archive/DE/services/api/endpoints/permanent-id-requests.md

 Delegates to data-info: `POST /stat-gatherer`

-Allows administrators to retrieve details for an Permanent ID Request from any user.
+Allows administrators to retrieve details for a Permanent ID Request from any user.

 ### Response